 This award was voted on and/or presented by Songlines from 2013-2017 under the title Best Indigenous Act and then Best Aboriginal Act.
 Songlines would elect a representative to chair the panel and to select the judges for the panel.
 The chair would also vote.

-In 2019, Michael Hutchings (Aboriginal and Torres Strait Islander National Representative, APRA AMCOS) stepped in as the new chair and enlisted 5 First People’s representatives from the music industry to vote on the award.
+In 2019, Donna Woods (Aboriginal and Torres Strait Islander National Representative, APRA AMCOS) was the chair and enlisted four additional First Peoples’ representatives from the music industry to vote on the award.

 In 2020, Kiernan Ironfield from Songlines came on board to chair the award, enlisting 5 First People’s representatives from the music industry to vote on the award.
 As part of their Partnership contrtibution, Archie Roach Foundation paid each judge an honorarium for their role on this panel.